-Benefits of E-nickel
+Benefits of e-nickel

-- Inertness to the discharge laser gas - The hot laser gas can react with any exposed copper and
+a.
+Inertness to the discharge laser gas - they believe the hot laser gas discharge can react with any exposed copper and

 Inertness to cooling water